whisthq/admin-dashboard/README.md

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Prettier](https://prettier.io/) before making any PRs.
 You may find a variety of tutorial online for your personal setup.
 This README covers how to set it up on VSCode.

-You can always run Prettier directly from a terminal by typing `npm run format`.
+You can always run Prettier directly from a terminal by typing `yarn format`.

 ### [VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)